johns996/NMU-Responsive---Omega/README.md

 NMUWeb
 ======

 Communications and Marketing repository.
 This contains a collection of files used on the NMU website.
-Branches are used as subfolders to help organize the different collections.
+Branches are used as subfolders to help organize the different projects.

 Branches
   - Admissions App